ryanjeffares/Bex/docs.md

 Pulse takes pulsewidth as a float between 0 and 1.

 # BexFilter class
 The BexFilter class currently offers resonant high and low pass filters.
-They are contructed and used in much the same was as the oscillator class, but also must take an input float.
+They are contructed the same was as `BexOsc`, but also must take an input float when they are called.</br>
+They both take `cutoff (20 - sampleRate)` and `resonance (1 - whatever)`.
 ```
 BexOsc* osc;
 BexFilt* filt;